Dylan-sec/Quantum-properties-of-graphene/README.md

 This allows us to obtain the norm as a function of the number of eigenvectors.

 ---
-IV) Eigenstates and their Evolution in a Time-Independent Potential
+**Eigenstates and their Evolution in a Time-Independent Potential**

 The diagonalization of the Hamiltonian matrix allows us to determine the eigenstates of the system at time $t$ (denoted $|\psi(t)\rangle$) starting from an initial eigenstate at time $t_0$ ($|\psi(t_0)\rangle$).
 Since the Hamiltonian operator $\hat{H}$ is time-independent, we use the time-evolution operator $U(t, t_0)$: